tylercollier/redux-form-test/README.md

 ## For redux-form version 6

-This project uses redux-form version 6.
-To see test examples for redux-form 5, see this tag: [redux-form-5][https://www.github.com/tylercollier/redux-form-test/tree/redux-form-5].
+This project now uses redux-form version 6.
+To see test examples for redux-form 5, see this tag: [redux-form-5](https://www.github.com/tylercollier/redux-form-test/tree/redux-form-5).

 ## Basic premise